Detailed information about the 100 most recent patent applications.

 ⚠ Filing a Notice of Appeal shows limited benefit.
 Consider other strategies like interviews or amendments before appealing.

-Examiner VARGHESE, ROSHN K works in Art Unit 2896 and has examined 263 patent applications in our dataset.
-With an allowance rate of 82.1%, this examiner has a below-average tendency to allow applications.
-Applications typically reach final disposition in approximately 23 months.
+Examiner VARGHESE, ROSHN K works in Art Unit 2896 and has examined 209 patent applications in our dataset.
+With an allowance rate of 82.3%, this examiner has an above-average tendency to allow applications.
+Applications typically reach final disposition in approximately 20 months.

-Examiner VARGHESE, ROSHN K's allowance rate of 82.1% places them in the 48% percentile among all USPTO examiners.
-This examiner has a below-average tendency to allow applications.
+Examiner VARGHESE, ROSHN K's allowance rate of 82.3% places them in the 55% percentile among all USPTO examiners.
+This examiner has an above-average tendency to allow applications.

-Conducting an examiner interview provides a +10.6% benefit to allowance rate for applications examined by VARGHESE, ROSHN K. This interview benefit is in the 48% percentile among all examiners.
-Recommendation: Interviews provide a below-average benefit with this examiner.
+Conducting an examiner interview provides a +13.2% benefit to allowance rate for applications examined by VARGHESE, ROSHN K. This interview benefit is in the 50% percentile among all examiners.
+Recommendation: Interviews provide an above-average benefit with this examiner and are worth considering.

 This examiner withdraws rejections or reopens prosecution in 55.6% of appeals filed.
-This is in the 22% percentile among all examiners.
+This is in the 28% percentile among all examiners.
 Of these withdrawals, 20.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
-Strategic Insight: This examiner rarely withdraws rejections during the appeal process compared to other examiners.
-If you file an appeal, be prepared to fully prosecute it to a PTAB decision.
-Per MPEP § 1207, the examiner will prepare an Examiner's Answer maintaining the rejections.
+Strategic Insight: This examiner shows below-average willingness to reconsider rejections during appeals.
+Be prepared to fully prosecute appeals if filed.

 Based on the statistical analysis of this examiner's prosecution patterns, here are tailored strategic recommendations: